RELEVANCE

 – One participant, the respondent (or proponent), is committed to a proposition P.

-– His partner, the questioner (or opponent), tries to make him, the respondent, to assert not-P, i.e. to lead him into a contradiction, in order to refute the proposition he had previously accepted.
+– His partner, the questioner (or opponent), tries to lead the respondent, into a contradiction by making him assert not-P, i.e., refute the proposition he had previously accepted.

-In this game, only contradictory propositions are considered (one and only one of them is true).
-The opponent must follow the rules of the dialectical method in order to refute the primitive proposition in reality (and not apparently as the Sophists do).
+Only contradictory propositions are considered In this game (one and only one of them is true).
+The opponent must follow the rules of the dialectical method to actually refute the original proposition in reality (and not just appear to do so, as the Sophists do).

-In other words, the misconception of refutation is a general term that covers all methodological errors that may occur in a dialectical game.
+In other words, the misconception of refutation is a general term that covering all methodological errors that may occur in a dialectical game.

-This concept can be extended to the argumentative language game: “the arguer argues and does not know how to argue; thinks something is being proved or successfully refuted, when it is not; his practical concept of argument is flawed, etc.”
+This concept can be extended to the argumentative language games: “The arguer argues and does not know how to argue; he thinks something is being proved or refuted successfully, when it is not; his practical concept of argument is flawed.”

-Basically this happens when the argument does not respect the principles of relevance: on the one hand, the argument must be relevant to the conclusion (internal relevance) and, on the other hand, the conclusion must be relevant as an answer to the argumentative question that organizes the debate (external relevance).
+This basically happens when an argument does not respect the principles of relevance.
+On the one hand, the argument must be relevant to the conclusion (internal relevance) and, on the other hand, the conclusion must be relevant as an answer to the argumentative question that organizes the debate (external relevance).

 2. Relevance of the Argument to the Conclusion

-This schematizes the general situation when an arguer claims to have refuted the opponent ex datis, that is using only beliefs and modes of inference that the opponent supposedly admits.
-The opponent can resist the refutation by breaking the chain of inferences leading to the conclusive step he is supposedly forced to concede.
-In other words, the opponent argues that the arguments are not relevant to the conclusion.
+This illustrate the general situation in which an arguer claims to have refuted an opponent ex datis, that is using only beliefs and modes of inference that the opponent admits.
+The opponent can resist the refutation by breaking the chain of inferences leading to the conclusive step that he is supposedly forced to concede.
+In other words, the opponent argues that the arguments are irrelevant to the conclusion.

-In fact, this point actually involves the whole program of argumentation criticism.
+This point actually involves the entire program of argumentation criticism.

 3. Relevance of the Conclusion as an Answer to the Question

-In the general case, the proponent commits himself to P, the opponent constructs a chain of propositions from P , at the end of which the proposition Q is reached.
-The proponent claims that “Q = not-P”.
+In the general case, the proponent commits himself to P, the opponent then constructs a chain of propositions from P , ending with proposition Q. The proponent claims that “Q = not-P”.

-In other words, the proponent claims that the opponent’s argument may be relevant to the conclusion Q, but that this conclusion does not disprove the original proposition to which he is committed.
+In other words, the proponent claims that the opponent’s argument may be relevant to the conclusion Q, but that this conclusion does not disprove the original proposition to which the opponent is committed.

-To argue that an intervention is externally irrelevant is to argue that it misses the point, is off-topic, etc. It may also be denounced as an attempt to lead the opponent down a false path (red herring); the charge of paralogism is reinforced by the suspicion of sophistry.
+To argue that an intervention is externally irrelevant is to argue that it misses the point, or is off-topic.
+It may also be denounced as an attempt to mislead the opponent (red herring).
+The charge of paralogism is then reinforced by the suspicion of sophistry.

-The criticisms of internal relevance and external relevance are cumulative.
-They invalidate an argument by saying that it does not support the conclusion, and that, moreover, the conclusion has nothing to do with the question.
+Criticisms of internal relevance and external relevance are cumulative.
+They invalidate an argument by saying that 1) it does not support the conclusion, and that, moreover, 2) the conclusion is irrelevant to the question.

-4. The question is not relevant to the “real debate”
+4. The Question is Irrelevant to the “Real Debate”

-The dialectical framework is binary, the proposition to be discussed is expressed in a simple and explicit proposition, and the methodology of a refutative discussion is well defined.
-Since the question is “P or not-P?”, to claim that the opponent’s conclusion does not logically contradict P, is to claim that it is not relevant to the debate.
+The dialectical framework is binary, the proposition to be discussed is expressed as a simple, explicit statement, and the methodology of a refutative discussion is well-defined.
+Since the question is “P or not-P?”, claiming that the opponent’s conclusion does not logically contradict P, is claiming that it is not relevant to the debate.

 If you don’t raise my grade, I’ll fail the exam; please, I desperately need just three more points!

-The argument from consequences is quite valid, but the negative consequences of the bad grade are irrelevant to the determination of the grade (at least according to the classical scientific and educational regimes).
-The student’s conclusion is irrelevant, because it fails to recognize the real question: “What grade does my work deserve in itself?”.
-The student’s question is different from the teacher’s question, and the teacher is the master of the question.
+The argument from consequences is quite valid, but the negative consequences of the bad grade are irrelevant to determining the grade (at least according to the classical scientific and educational regimes).
+The student’s conclusion is irrelevant, because it fails to address the real question: “What grade does my work deserve in itself?”.
+The student’s question is different from the teacher’s, and the teacher is the master of the question.

 S1: — Speculators buy commodities in advance just to speculate on future price fluctuations.
 Such operations with commodities should be prohibited by law.